Hanna Rönnberg: Biography

 Born on 16 April 1862 in Hämeenlinna, Rönnberg was the daughter of Johan Rönnberg and Evelin Sofie Stenvall.
 She studied at the Finnish Art Society's Drawing School (1875–81) in Helsinki and at the Royal Swedish Academy of Fine Arts (1881–85) in Stockholm.
 She went on to attend courses in Paris at the Académie Julian and the Académie Colarossi.

 She became particularly attached to the artists colony at Önningeby where the painter Victor Westerholm had a summer house.
-One of the most important members of the group, she first visited in 1886 and returned year after year.
+One of the most important members of the group, she first visited in 1886.
+Although she was not initially impressed by the place, she changed her mind afterwards and returned year after year.
 She contributed to the colony's success by including it in her fictional and non-fictional writings.
-One of the members of the colony was Elin Danielson with whom she painted both in Önningeby and in Paris.
+One of the members of the colony was Elin Danielson, with whom she painted both in Önningeby and in Paris.

 In 1888, Edvard Westman invited her to join him in Denmark.
 They met in Copenhagen and together visited the Danish artists colony in Skagen.
-For a time they planned to marry but never did.
+The couple was engaged secretly, and for a time they planned to marry, but never did.

 Her paintings often included people.
 Her best works appeared around 1890, some achieving success at exhibitions.
 Her early works of outdoor scenes on Åland were inspired by the French en plein air movement.
 She continued to paint in the 1890s and even later, introducing brighter colour and sweeping brushstrokes.
 In 1932, she arranged a solo exhibition of the paintings.

 She became interested in the lives of the inhabitants of the Åland Islands, including them in her fiction and non-fiction writings.
-From the early 1890s, she concentrated increasingly on her short story collections including Från Ålands skär (1899) and Brovaktens historier (1905) which received a Swedish literature award in 1905.
+Already from 1880s she started writing articles for newspapers.
+From the early 1890s, she concentrated increasingly on her short story collections including Från Ålands skär - sägner och historier (1899) and Brovaktens historier (1905), which received a Swedish literature award in 1905.
 In 1938, she published an account of the artist colony in Konstnärskolonien på Äland 1886–1914.

-Hanna Rönnberg spent her later years in a villa on the coast in Kulosaari just outside Helsinki where she died on 9 October 1946.
+In 1910, Hanna Rönnberg moved and spent her later years in a villa on the coast in Kulosaari just outside Helsinki with a housekeeper Linda Ekholm, where she died on 9 October 1946.